+To grasp the essence of Montessori education, just step inside a classroom.
 Beautiful, inviting, and thoughtfully arranged, the room embodies each element of Maria Montessori’s revolutionary approach.

-Natural lighting, soft colors, and uncluttered spaces set the stage for activity that is focused and calm.
+Natural lighting, soft colours, and uncluttered spaces set the stage for activity that is focused and calm.
 Learning materials are displayed on accessible shelves, fostering independence as students go about their work.
 Everything is where it is supposed to be, conveying a sense of harmony and order that both comforts and inspires.

 In this safe and empowering environment, students find joy in learning.

-Montessori Learning Materials Bead Cabinet
+Montessori Learning Materials

+A hallmark of Montessori education is its hands-on approach to learning.
+Students work with specially designed materials, manipulating and investigating until they master the lesson inside.
 Beautifully crafted and begging to be touched, Montessori’s distinctive learning materials are displayed on open, easily accessible shelves.
 They are arranged (left to right, as we read in Western languages) in order of their sequence in the curriculum, from the simplest to the most complex.

 Each material teaches a single skill or concept at a time—for example, the various “dressing frames” help toddlers learn to button, zip, and tie; 3-dimensional grammar symbols help elementary students analyze sentence structure and style.
 And, built into many of the materials is a mechanism (“control of error”) for providing the student with some way of assessing her progress and correcting her mistakes, independent of the teacher.

 The concrete materials provide passages to abstraction and introduce concepts that become increasingly complex.
 As students’ progress, the teacher replaces some materials with others, ensuring that the level of challenge continues to meet their needs.

 Your children’s education and welfare are our main priorities